 Fidelity is one of the most respected names in the brokerage industry — and with good reason.
 For a wide range of investors, from beginners to expert traders, Fidelity provides a high level of service and is an excellent choice.

-The most prominent drawback to investing at Fidelity is the $4.95 commission on most equity and options trades.
-While not exorbitant, frequent traders can quickly rack up a large commission tab.
-Additionally, investors looking to buy mutual funds may face a $49.95 transaction fee if the fund is not part of Fidelity’s no-transaction fund program.
+Previously, the most prominent drawback to investing at Fidelity was the $4.95 commission on most equity and options trades.
+Now that that fee has been cut, the remaining drawback is for investors looking to buy mutual funds — they may face a $49.95 transaction fee if the fund is not part of Fidelity’s no-transaction fund program.

 Looking at the overall picture, however, this drawback shouldn’t be an impediment for most investors to consider Fidelity.
 Investors with at least $25,000 can take advantage of the commission-free promotion currently offered by Fidelity.
 Plus, there are literally thousands of mutual fund and ETF options that investors can purchase for no fee whatsoever.